 # Remote connections

-Most often this is for people who want to use SillyTavern on their mobile phones while their PC runs the ST server within the same wifi network.
+Most often this is for people who want to use SillyTavern on their mobile phones while their PC runs the ST server within the same WiFi network.

 # Listen for incoming connections